Joe-zsc/April-AE/README.md

 ## Introduction

-This repository is a simplified implementation of the [&#34;APRIL: Towards Scalable and Transferable Autonomous Penetration Testing in Large Action Space via Action Embedding&#34;](https://ieeexplore.ieee.org/document/10804006).
+This repository is a simplified implementation of the paper [&#34;APRIL: Towards Scalable and Transferable Autonomous Penetration Testing in Large Action Space via Action Embedding&#34;](https://ieeexplore.ieee.org/document/10804006).
 In this work, we proposed a novel framework to train pentesting agents that are scalable and transferable in large action spaces.

 ## Related Works